SettleMint

 • Privacy review answers what becomes visible on EVM networks, when public-chain visibility is acceptable, and which controls belong in the deployment architecture.

-• Security review inspects the layered control model: authentication, authorization, wallet verification, identity and compliance enforcement, custody split, and routing decisions.
+• Security review inspects the layered control model: authentication, authorization, wallet verification, identity enforcement, compliance enforcement, custody split, and routing.
+Start here when evaluating access controls or signer permissions.

-• Compliance module review inspects the per-asset rules DALP enforces on EVM for identity, geography, supply, approvals, collateral, and holding periods.
+• Compliance module review covers the per-asset rules DALP enforces on EVM.
+These include identity and geography restrictions, supply caps, transfer approvals, collateral requirements, and holding periods.

 • Audit evidence review traces deployed contracts, upgrade history, indexed events, and operating records that document what was deployed and what happened after.

 Most regulated programmes go through all four.
-Use the privacy pages first when the network is undecided, the security pages when reviewing the platform controls, the compliance module pages when configuring per-asset policy, and the source verification page when packaging audit evidence.
+Start with the privacy pages when the network is undecided, move to the security controls when reviewing platform access, open the compliance module pages when configuring per-asset policy, and use the source verification page when packaging audit records.

 Privacy